braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/canvas_components/experiment_step.md

 - **Message copy:** Similar to a standard [A/B test]({{site.baseurl}}/user_guide/engagement_tools/testing/multivariant_testing/), you can test different message copy to see which wording results in a higher conversion rate.<br><br>
 - **Channel combinations:** Test the effectiveness of different message channel combinations.
 For example, you can compare the impact of using just an email versus an email combined with a push.

-## Create Experiment Paths
+## Create an experiment path

-To create Experiment Paths, first add a step to your Canvas.
+To create an Experiment Paths component, first add a step to your Canvas.
 Drag and drop the component from the sidebar, or click the <i class="fas fa-plus-circle"></i> plus button at the bottom of a step and select **Experiment Paths**.

 In the default configuration of this component, there are two default paths, **Path 1** and **Path 2**, with 50% of the audience being sent down each path.
 Click the component to expand the **Experiment Settings** panel, and you'll see the configuration options for the component.